safiyamufti/safiyamufti/README.md

 📚 I'm a 4th year Computer Science student at the University of Waterloo

-🍄  I'm currently seeking internships for Summer 2023
+🍄  I'm currently seeking internships for Fall 2023

-🏦 I'm currently interning at Tesla this Fall!
+🏦 I'm currently interning at Microsoft this Summer!

 💻 My main languages are C++, Go, Java, Python